Bealby/Milestone-Project-2/README.md

 - **Smaller Devices:**
     For tablets and mobiles the text is reduced in size using `Media Queries`.
-    The thumbnail potrait is also removed for beter spacious viewing in the navigation bar on tablets.
+    The thumbnail potrait is also removed for better spacious viewing in the navigation bar on tablets.

     For mobile devices the `Bootstrap` function was used to collaspe the navbar,